du4L5ynchE1n/n1njascr0lls/t00ls/w3b/apache/server-status_monitor/README.md

 ## **Why I created this?**

 * To prove the severity of having an exposed Apache server-status.
-* Modified the original script to a different format because the script didn't work to the exposed server-status I encountered.
+* Modified the original script to a different format because the script didn't work to the exposed server-status format I encountered.
 * I needed an actual PoC exploit.

 # **Requirements**